MileHacker Logo

 Holiday Impact & Access

-Major public holidays, including Chinese New Year and Republic Day Golden Week, may bring varied business hours, increased crowds, and closures for a short time.
-Plan travel near these periods.
+Major public holidays, including Chinese New Year and Republic Day Golden Week holiday period in japan, may cause varied business hours, increased crowds, and temporary closures.
+Plan travel around these periods.

 Access & Information